jpresagios/angular-heroku-deploy/README.md

 # tour-heroku-deploy

 heroku create <br>
-git remote add heroku  'url del repo generado en la terminal como salida del  comando anterior git-heroku' <br>
+git remote add heroku  'url of the repo generated in the terminal as output of the previous command' <br>
 git push heroku master